c-kloukinas/XCD2Promela/README.md

 ### How's XCD's realisability guaranteed?

 XCD is realisable because there is no way to express *shared* state among the components in it.
 Nor any primitives that depend on shared state (like *synchronous send*).
-So, if your choreography/property can be met by whatever XCD solution you've come up with you know you have a design - otherwise, you know you don't have one (and don't fool yourself that you do when you don't - a bit like giving someone a drawing of a [Penrose stairway](https://en.wikipedia.org/wiki/Penrose_stairs) and telling them that that's the architecture for an infinite stairway, the builders can get on with it now).
+So, if your choreography/property can be met by whatever XCD solution you've come up with you know you have a design - otherwise, you know you don't have one (and don't fool yourself that you do when you don't - a bit like giving someone a drawing of a [Penrose stairway](https://en.wikipedia.org/wiki/Penrose_stairs) and telling them that that's the architecture for an infinite stairway, the builders can get on with it now [^chop-chop]).

 ## Where can I find more info on XCD?